 Wegovy Dosage

-According to the drug's FDA label, Wegovy patients typically start at a low once-weekly dose of 0.25 milligrams (mg), and then dosage is increased every 4 weeks until the patient reaches the maximum dose of 2.4 mg per week.
+According to the drug's FDA label, Wegovy patients typically start at a once-weekly dose of 0.25 milligrams (mg), and then dosage is increased every 4 weeks until the maximum dose of 2.4 mg per week is achieved.

 Wegovy dosing can be administered with or without meals according to the drug's FDA label.

-While this is general information provided by the drug manufacturer, individual dosing recommendations created by a doctor may vary.
+While this is general information provided by the drug manufacturer, individual dosing recommendations from by a doctor may vary.

 Our Clean Weight Loss Picks